magento/magento2-functional-testing-framework/docs/data.md

 Learn more in [Credentials][].

-The following is the usage of `_CREDS` in the `Magento/Braintree/Test/Mftf/Data/BraintreeData.xml` data entity:
+The following is an example of the usage of `_CREDS` in the `Magento/Braintree/Test/Mftf/Data/BraintreeData.xml` data entity:

 ```xml
 <entity name="MerchantId" type="merchant_id">